bitovi/react-to-web-component/packages/legacy/README.md

 </body>
 ```

-Note that by using React 18, `r2wc` will use the new root API.
-If your application needs the legacy API, please use React 17

 In the above case, the web-greeting custom element is not making use of the `name` property from our `Greeting` component.

 ## Working with Attributes